Ibiza Food and Drink

 Traditional Spanish dishes are also in abundance on a typical Ibizan menu.
 All the staple Spanish classics like gazpacho (cold tomato and pepper soup) and paella are widely available all over the island.

 Given its vast tourist appeal, there are also plenty of international restaurants in the main resorts that range from fast food to creative fine dining of the highest order.
-From traditional tapas bars to a Moroccan restaurant complete with sushi bar, you can find every type of cuisine on the island.
-Vegetarians may have to hunt that bit harder for good food.
+From traditional tapas bars to a Moroccan restaurant complete with a sushi bar, you can find every type of cuisine on the island.

-• Paella (based on seafood and occasionally meat with rice and saffron) generally served to two people or more.
+• Paella (rice dish based on seafood and occasionally meat with rice and saffron) generally served to two people or more.

 • Sofrit pages (stew made from meat or chicken with peppers and potatoes).